A logical treatment of noise: Solving The Hardest Logic Puzzle Ever and its generalizations

 \subsection{Finding an unsolvable puzzle}

 Let $\mathscr{P}(\nu)$ be the set of all subsets of ordinals less than $\nu$.

-\begin{theorem} A $\nu$ gods puzzle is solvable if and only if the number of random gods is stricly less than the number of non-random gods. \end{theorem} \begin{proof} The $\Leftarrow$ case is covered by lemma \ref{lemma:RsLTNonRsSolvableInf}.
+\begin{theorem} A $\nu$ gods puzzle is solvable if and only if the number of random gods is strictly less than the number of non-random gods. \end{theorem} \begin{proof} The $\Leftarrow$ case is covered by lemma \ref{lemma:RsLTNonRsSolvableInf}.

 For the $\Rightarrow$ case, consider the easiest to solve of such problems: Assume that the random gods equal the non-random gods, and that there are only truthful non-random gods.

 $p_n$ (def.\,\ref{def:pnUns}) from section \ref{sec:nGods} becomes \begin{defn} $P_\nu \coloneqq $